jaliagag/21_linux/k8s/course-udemy.md

 **In the kubernetes terms a controller is a process that continuously monitors the state of various components within the system and works towards bringing the whole system to the desired functioning state**.
 For example the __node controller__ is responsible for monitoring the status of the nodes and taking necessary actions to keep the application running. **It does that through the kube-api server**.

 The node controller checks the status of the nodes **every 5 seconds**.
-That way the node controller can monitor the health of the nodes - if it stops receiving heartbeat from a node the node is marked as **unreachable** but it waits for 40 seconds before marking it unreachable. after a node is marked unreachable it gives it five minutes to come back up - if it doesn’t, it removes the PODs assigned to that node and provisions them on the healthy ones.
+That way the node controller can monitor the health of the nodes - if it stops receiving heartbeat from a node the node is marked as **unreachable** but it waits for 40 seconds before marking it unreachable. after a node is marked unreachable it gives it five minutes to come back up - if it doesn’t, it removes the PODs assigned to that node and provisions them on the healthy ones if the PODs are part of a replica set

-If the PODs are part of a replica set the __next controller__ is the replication controller.
-It is responsible for monitoring the status of replica sets and ensuring that the desired number of PODs are available at all times within the set.
-If a pod dies it creates another one.
+The next controller is the **replication controller**.
+It is responsible for monitoring the status of replica sets and ensuring that the desired number of PODs are available at all times within the set. _If a pod dies it creates another one_.

 Now those were just two examples of controllers.
 There are many more such controllers available within kubernetes.
 Whatever concepts we have seen so far in kubernetes such as deployments, Services, namespaces, persistent volumes and whatever intelligence is built into these constructs it is implemented through these various controllers.

 As you can imagine this is kind of the brain behind a lot of things in kubernetes.
-Now how do you see these controllers and where are they located in your cluster.
-They're all packaged into a single process known as **kubernetes controller manager**.
+Now how do you see these controllers and where are they located in your cluster. _They're all packaged into a single process known as_ **kubernetes controller manager**.
 When you install the kubernetes controller manager the different controllers get installed as well.

 So how do you install and view the kubernetes Controller manager? download the kube-controller-manager from the kubernetes release page.
 Extract it and run it as a service.
 When you run it as you can see there are a list of options provided this is where you provide additional options to customize your controller.

-Remember some of the default settings for node controller we discussed earlier such as the node monitor period the grace period and the eviction  timeout.
+Remember: some of the default settings for node controller we discussed earlier such as the node monitor period, the grace period and the eviction  timeout.
 These go in here as options.

 There is an additional option called controllers that you can use to specify which controllers to enable.
-By default
-all of them are enabled but you can choose to enable a select few.
+By default all of them are enabled but you can choose to enable a select few.
 So in case any of your controllers don't seem to work or exist this would be a good starting point to look at.

 So how do you view the Kube-controller-manager server options?
 Again it depends on how you set up your cluster.

 If you set it up with kubeadm tool, kubeadm deploys the kube-controller-manager as a pod in the kube-system namespace on the master node.
-You can see the options within the pod definition file located at etc kubernetes manifests folder.
+You can see the options within the pod definition file located at etc/kubernetes/manifests folder.

 In a non-kubeadm setup, you can inspect the options by viewing the kube-controller-manager service located at the services directory.
-You can also see the running process and the effective options by listing the process on the master node and searching for kube-controller-manager.
+You can also see the running process and the effective options by listing the process on the master node and searching for kube-controller-manager `ps aux | grep kube-controller-manager`.

-Well that's it for this lecture and I will see you in the next.
+### kube scheduler

+Only responsible for deciding which pod goes on which nodes; it doesn't place the pods on the nodes. that's the job of the kubelet; the kubelet, the captain of the ships, is who creates the pods on the ships.

+Scheduler is used to decide which nodes the pods are placed on, depending on certain criteria. for instance pod dedicated to a specific application within the cluter.

+the scheduler looks at each pods and tries to find the best node for it. for example, cpu requirements. the scheduler

+1. filters the nodes that do not fit the profile for a pod
+2. ranks the nodes to identify the best fit for the pod - priority function to give a score to the node. it ranks nodes higher based on the amount of resources that would be free if the pod is placed on the node (say, requirement is 10 cpus, and there are 2 nodes, **A** with 12 nodes and **B** with 16 nodes; node B would be ranked higher because there would be 6 free cpus in case the 10 cpu pod is assigned to it)

+Installing - download, isntall and run as a service.

+### kubelet

+the kubelet in the worker nodes registers the nodes with the k8s cluster. when it receives instruction to load a container or pod on the nodes, it requests the container runtime engine to pull the required image and run an isntance of it.

+The kubelet also monitors the status of the POD and containers in it and reports to the kube-api server.

+- register the node
+- create PODs
+- monitor node and PODs

+installing kubectl:

+- kubeadm installation method: kubeadm k8s deployment does not install the kubelet.
+- manual install - kubelet has to be manually isntalled always - download installer, extract it and run it as a service. `ps aux | grep kubelet`

+### kube proxy

+in a k8s cluster, any pod can reach any other pod - this is accomplished by using a pod networking solution to the cluster. a pod network is an internal virtual network that spans accross all the nodes in the cluster to which all the pods connect to.

+it's better to use a service, which maintains the ip address, to ensure communication between nodes and pods.

+kube-proxy is a process that runs on each node in the k8s cluster. it's job is to look for new services and each time a new service is created, it creates the appropriate rule to forward traffic to those services to the backend pods by using ip table rules.

+download the binaries, install and run as a service. the kubeadm tool deploys kube proxy as a pod, as a daemon set.

+### pod

+containers are encapsulated into a k8s object known as PODs. a POD is a single instance of an application. a POD is the smallest object that you can create in k8s.

+PODs usually have a one to one relationship with containers running the app. you do not add additional containers to an existing POD to escale your app; you create a new POD - or delete the POD (escale down). from the outside to the in

+1. cluster
+2. node
+3. pod
+4. container

+a single POD can have multiple containers, but not multiple containers of the same kind. we might have _helper containers_. supporting tasks for app, processing user data, a file... if a new POD is created, helper container is created as well.

+containers can communicate with each other using localhost (loopback nic), same network space, and storage space.

+how to deply pods: `kubectl run nginx --image nginx`. it creates a pod and deploys an image of the nginx docker image. it gets the image from the dockerhub repository. it can also be configured to pull images from a local repository.

+`kubectl get pods` -- see pods and status

+### pods with yaml

+k8s uses yaml files as inputs for the creation of k8s objects. required structure:

+- apiVersion <-- version of the k8s api version we are using to create the object - regularly for working for pods `v1`; for services `v1`, replicaSet `apps/v1`, deployment `apps/v1`
+- kind <-- type of object we are trying to create - Pod, Service, ReplicaSet, Deployment
+- metadata <-- data about the object, it's *name*, *labels*, etc... form of dictionary
+- spec <-- additional info about the object we are creating.